 The newspaper: Our Will [Unzer Viln]

-> The journal Our Will [Unzer Viln]
+> The journal Notre Volonté [Unzer Viln]

-> The circular letter
+> The Circular Letter

-The awakening of young people: organ of the Jewish socialist youth of France
+The awakening of young people: organ of the socialist Jewish youth of France

 > The awakening of young people